mosip/documentation/docs/deploymentnew/on-prem-installation-guidelines.md

 As only secured https connections are allowed via nginx server will need below mentioned valid ssl certificates:

-* One valid wildcard ssl certificate related to domain used for accesing Rancher cluster, this needs to be stored inside the nginx server VM for rancher cluster.
+* One valid wildcard ssl certificate related to domain used for accessing Observation cluster, this needs to be stored inside the nginx server VM for Observation cluster.
 In above e.g.: *.org.net is the similiar example domain.

 * One valid wildcard ssl certificate related to domain used for accesing Mosip cluster, this needs to be stored inside the nginx server VM for mosip cluster.
 In above e.g.: *.sandbox.xyz.net is the similiar example domain.